Esri/developer-support/web-js/search-widget-with-customized-geocoder-server/README.md

 * Contains code showing how to combine search widget with locator to perform the search query on geocode server

 NOTE: Feel free to update to this repo!
+EXPLICIT: This is a demo server and not intended for use for anything other than testing.
+The demo server within this sample is not intended for use for anything other than testing!